Turn on red: Central America

-In Costa Rica, right turns on red are allowed in general, but a sign can forbid them.
+In Panama, right turns on red are not permitted.
+This was implemented due to safety concerns, one concern is that right on red can impose a serious accident to Pedestrians and Bicycles.

 South America

 In Chile and Brazil, right turns on red are only allowed when a sign permitting it is shown.
 In Brazil, effective April 14, 2021.

-In Paraguay, right turns on red are allowed in some towns.

-In Argentina, Colombia, Peru and Uruguay, right turns on red are not allowed.
+In Colombia right turns on red are allowed but you have to stop at the stop line or 2 meters away from the traffic light if there is no stop line before proceeding with precaution; in all cases pedestrians and bicycles have right of way.

 Europe

-In European countries in general, it is illegal to turn on a red light, unless it is indicated otherwise, for example by a green arrow on a red light, a flashing amber arrow with a red light or a permanent green board next to the red light.

 In Poland, right turns on red are permitted only if an additional green arrow light (apart from the main signal light) is present and lit.
 However, the regulations require drivers to stop completely, as their paths intersect with other vehicles or pedestrians in at least one direction.
 Green arrow light can be also directed left (the same regulations apply).

 In Germany, right turns on red are only permitted when a sign is present at the traffic light, after a complete stop.
 This rule was first introduced in 1978 in East Germany.
 It was derided as the "socialist right turn" in West Germany, which planned to eliminate it after German reunification in 1990.
 However, a public backlash put an end to the plans, and the practice spread to the rest of Germany in 1994.
 Half of the 5,000 turn-on-red intersections that existed in 2002 were located in the former West Germany.

 In Switzerland, bicycles and small mopeds (Mofas) are allowed to turn right on certain red lights since 2021.
 One does not have to come to a complete stop, but must yield to crossing pedestrians and traffic.
 During a pilot experiment preceding this change, wide acceptance and no accident were observed.

-In Slovenia, the same sign as in Germany is used, where vehicles can turn right on a red light at all times, but they don’t have the right of way.
+In Slovenia, the same sign as in Germany is used, where vehicles can turn right on a red light at all times, but they don't have the right of way.
 Some intersections also have a green arrow light, that is lit when right turns are allowed.
 Historically, a different sign with the same meaning was used in the nineteen sixties, a green curved arrow on a small white rectangle board, attached under a traffic light.

 In Russia, right turns on red are only permitted if a separate arrow-shaped green light allows it; drivers must give way to any vehicle coming from a different direction.
 When the arrow is not lit, turns in the arrow direction are prohibited.
 However, in some cities, they have allowed turns on right provided there is a fixed green arrow with the writing below saying "Give way to everyone, you can turn on right".